Devan (actor)

-Devan Sreenivasan (born January 8, 1952), known mononymously as Devan,is an Indian film and television actor, producer, and politician.
-He is known for his character roles in Malayalam, Tamil, Telugu and few in Kannada and Hindi films language films.He has starred in over 380 films.
-After many second hero and supporting actor roles, he made his breakthrough in the 1987 film New Delhi.
-He later advanced to a lead actor with films like Oru Minnaminunginte Nurunguvettam (1987), Oozham (1988), Simon Peter Ninakku Vendi (1988) and Aranyakam (1988).
-His well-known movies such as Vietnam Colony (1992), Ekalavyan (1993), Honest Raj (1994), Baashha (1995) and Indraprasdham (1996).
-He is also known as 'Devji' among his fans.
+Devan Sreenivasan (born 8 January 1952) is an Indian film and television actor and politician.
+He is known for his character roles, mostly as villain, in Malayalam, Tamil, Telugu and a few Kannada and Hindi films.
+He has starred in over 380 films.

+He began his film career as a producer with Vellam (1985).
+Before its release, he turned into an actor.
+He made his breakthrough in the 1987 film New Delhi.
+He played lead roles in films like Oru Minnaminunginte Nurunguvettam (1987), Oozham (1988), Simon Peter Ninakku Vendi (1988) and Aranyakam (1988).
+In his later career, he mostly played prominent supporting roles, mostly as villain.
+His well-known such films include Vietnam Colony (1992), Ekalavyan (1993), Honest Raj (1994), Baashha (1995) and Indraprasdham (1996).

+Devan founded the political party Kerala People's Party in 2004.
+He relaunched the party as Nava Kerala People's Party in 2020, which was merged with the Bharatiya Janatha Party (BJP) in 2021.
+In 2023, he was made the state vice-president of BJP in Kerala.

 Early life

-Devan was born on 5 May 1952 in Thrissur, India.
-His father, Sreenivasan, was a public prosecutor and his mother, Lalitha, was a doctor.
-He has three siblings, Shobha, Sheela and Sureshbabu.
-His family has a Kalaripayattu lineage.
+Devan was born on 8 January 1952 in Thrissur, India.
+His father, Sreenivasan, was a public prosecutor, and his mother, Lalitha, was a doctor.
+He has three siblings: Shobha, Sheela, and Sureshbabu.
 Malayalam filmmaker Ramu Kariat was his uncle.

-Devan completed his schooling at Government Model Higher Secondary School, Thrissur.
-He took bachelor's degree from St. Thomas College, Thrissur, during his college time he was a member of Kerala Students Union (KSU); his parents were Indian National Congress-leaning.
-His father wanted him to be a police officer, but he wanted to be in army.
-After graduation, he tried at the National Defence Academy, but was not selected.
+Devan did his schooling at the Government Model School, Thrissur.
+He then completed his B.Sc. degree from St. Thomas College, Thrissur.
+During his college time, he was a member of the Kerala Students Union (KSU), and his parents were Indian National Congress-leaning.

+Devan's father wanted him to be a police officer, but he wanted to be in the army.
+After graduation, he tried at the National Defence Academy but was not selected.
 He went to Madras (now Chennai) in search of a job and later took post-graduation in Master of Business Administration.
+He was engaged in several business ventures before starting his career in movies.